- POP and IMAP are 2 methods/protocols to access email.

 - When the increased disk usage that this configuration will consume on the hosting server is not as much of a concern.

-- When reliance on the Hetzner Backup system is more convenient than backing up the email account locally.
+- When reliance on our Backup system is more convenient than backing up the email account locally.
 (Kindly remember that the Hetzner Backup System is not guaranteed.

 - All email and folders are synchronised and stored on the server.